Makko.ai Glossary

 Trigger

-A condition that activates logic.
+A condition that activates a piece of game logic when met.

 Timer